Gerardmarku/Predicting-NDE-score-from-EEG-PSD/README.md

 Instructions

 The datasets were combined to have the NDE score in them so in case of new datasets I would suggest to adjust the format of them
-In Models its the whole pipeline(RF, LR, MLP, DM) After the files are generated, you need to arrange the format of the csv files to fit the format of the code The rf_feauture_importance_reformated files work for the code "Converting to NIfTI" and provide proper results After the creation of NIfTI files, you can open them on MRIcroGL
+In "Models" its the whole pipeline(RF, LR, MLP, DM) After the files are generated, you need to arrange the format of the csv files to fit the format of the code The rf_feauture_importance_reformated are adjusted to the format for the second snippetfiles that work for the code "Converting to NIfTI" and provide proper results
+After the creation of NIfTI files, you can open them on MRIcroGL

+Notes:
-The AAL.nii and AAL.xml are required for NIfTI creation code Also make sure to use the reformated files as they are adjusted to be converted to NIfTI files
+The AAL.nii and AAL.xml are required for NIfTI creation code Also make sure to use the reformated files as they are already adjusted to be converted to NIfTI files